NotaryShopUK/notaryshopuk.github.io/data/about.md

 **Hello, and welcome to Notary Shop UK.**

 We provide a wide range of notarial services to members of the public and to business entities.
 Our registered notary is Dermot Winters.
-Mr Winters is a lawyer and a Notary Public, appointed by the Court of Faculties of the Archbishop of Canterbury and regulated by the Master of Faculties.
-Our firm is based in Darlington, but practices throughout the Northeast of England.
+Mr Winters is a vastly experienced lawyer and a Notary Public, appointed by the Court of Faculties of the Archbishop of Canterbury and regulated by the Master of Faculties.

+Our firm is based in Darlington, Co.
+Durham.
+We provide notarial services but throughout the Northeast of England.

 We welcome out-of-hours and/or off-site appointments including weekends, though strictly subject to availability.